Planning & Zoning

 The Zoning Division is also responsible for reviewing requests submitted for development and use of land, including single and two-family residences.
 Commercial uses and multifamily uses require a site plan review.
 Site plans are reviewed by an in-house review staff to determine acceptability and conformance to all City Regulations.

-More detailed information on these issues may be found in the regulations for conditional uses, variances, site plans and subdivisions which can be viewed by clicking the Land Development Code link on the right.
+More detailed information on these issues may be found in the regulations for conditional uses, variances, site plans and subdivisions which can be viewed in the Land Development Code.
 General information regarding the variance and conditional use process can be found on the links to the right.